wp-plugins/51degreesmobi/README.txt

 Screenshots comming soon

 == Changelog ==
+= 2.1.15.1 =
+* Descriptions have been added to the plugin screens.
+* Changed 'Show Advanced Properties' to be more visible.
+* Added a section linking to documentation.

 = 2.1.14.3 =
 * Descriptions have been added to the plugin screens.
 * Changed 'Show Advanced Properties' to be more visible.